NihelPages/NihelPages/README.md

-### Hi there 👋
+### Hi there, I'm Nihel 👋

-My name is Nihel Akremi and I’m a passionate software engineer.
+I’m a passionate software engineer.

 🔭 I’m currently working on some side projects based on Web Development and looking for new opportunities 👯.